Winter blues? Bummer summer? When your mood swings with the seasons, you may be more than sad and actually have a disorder called SAD.

 There are a number of easy, everyday things that may help with your seasonal affective disorder:

-As we approach another gray, gloomy winter in central Iowa, now's the time to pay special attention to symptoms of seasonal affective disorder.
+As the days get short, dark, gray and gloomy, pay special attention to symptoms of seasonal affective disorder.
 Take note of your overall mental health.
 Monitor any mood changes, exhaustion, feelings of depression and other symptoms — especially as fall fades and the darker, colder days come.
+Then, tell people how you’re feeling.